andrewjfreyer/jurabridge/README.md

 All that to say, since I bought the machine, my expectation was set that "this is the best the Jura can do, and that's just fine."
 It is, after all, a superauto.
 We're sacrificing some quality for pushbutton convenience.
 However, somewhat surprising to me was that the ENA Micro 90 only uses ***7-10g of coffee per perparation*** - about half as much as I presumed.

 It's of course easy to pull two shots back to back to get to a more traditional 15 - 20g per pull.
-But that requires that I sit and wait, read words on a display, and press buttons twice.
-Who has time for that.
+But that requires that I sit and wait, read words on a display, clear any errors, and press buttons twice.
+Who has time for that?

-So lets just automate it.
+Lets just automate it.

 Here, because `jurabridge` obtains (and/or infers) accurate machine status information, any number of custom recipes or custom instruction sequences can be excuted, without needing to modify EEPROM or to orchestrate a valid sequence of `FN:` commands, or without waiting for unnecessary long delays and presuming machine state.
 This command+interrupt+statuswait technique ensures that the machine excutes its own in-built sequences, and there's no risk of incidentally damaging the brewgroup with custom instructions or custom brew sequences.